Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Unexpected uptick in inflation data
+- Unexpected inflation data showing renewed pressures

 Ready to trade this market?